-Tip 1) Tailor and modify
+Tip 1) Tailor it each time

 Tip 2) Address the position

 If you have been provided with a job description make sure you address the expectations and tasks.
 For example, if the job position requires certain skills, experience or knowledge you should outline how your experience is relevant and would be an asset to the role.
-You should also address the organisation and why you wish to work there.
+You should also address the organisation and why you want to work there.

 Tip 3) Make an impression

-Tip 4) Don’t repeat your resume
+Tip 4) Expand on your resume

 Tip 5) Keep it short